anhdat/MyNotes/The Pragmatic Programmer.md

     - Interdeveloper: share knowledge between people in team.
 Think about library-oriented development: write to reuse, clear in reuse module. `utils` model gets forgotten.

 - Tips 12: Make it easy to reuse

+## 8. Orthogonality

+Orthogonality: root from geometry, means that 2 lines that meet at a right angle.
+In vector it means independent.
+In software engineering, it means decoupling: changing one thing doesn't affect others.

+The system that isn't orthogonal: helicopter's control.
+(I learned this from GetSmarterEveryday chanel) -> Every control input has sencondary effects.

+- Tip 13: Eliminate effects between unrelated things

+Benefits when we do things orthogonaly:
+- Gain productivity:
+    - Changes are localized: so tests and code should be small and easier to change
+    - Reuse components
+    - Flexible to combine
+- Reduce risk:
+    - Isolated
+    - Better tests

+Some places that we can improve by applying orthogonality to it:

+- Teams: based on project and people we have
+- Design: separate abstract parts of the whole system.
+The upper layer only use the abstractions provided by the lower ones.
+- Coding:
+    - Write shy code: modules that don't reavel anything unnecessary to others and don't rely on other's implementations
+    - Avoid global data

+## 9. Reversibility

+>Nothing is more dangerous than an idea if it's the only one you have.
+> Emily Auguste Chartier